apache/airflow/docs/best-practices.rst

 As an example, if you have a task that pushed data to S3, you can implement a check in the next task.
 For example the check could make sure that the partition is created in S3 and perform some simple checks to see if the data is correct or not.

 Similarly, if you have a task that starts a microservice in Kubernetes or Mesos, you should check if the service has started or not using :class:`airflow.sensors.http_sensor.HttpSensor`.

 .. code::

  task = PushToS3(...)
  check = S3KeySensor(
     task_id='check_parquet_exists',
-    bucket_key="s3://bucket/key/foo.parquet"
+    bucket_key="s3://bucket/key/foo.parquet",
     poke_interval=0,
-    timeout=0,
+    timeout=0
  )
- task.set_downstream(check)
+ task >> check

 Staging environment
 --------------------

-Always keep a staging environment to test the complete DAG run before deploying in the production.
+If possible, keep a staging environment to test the complete DAG run before deploying in the production.
 Make sure your DAG is parameterized to change the variables, e.g., the output path of S3 operation or the database used to read the configuration.
 Do not hard code values inside the DAG and then change them manually according to the environment.

-You can use Airflow Variables to parameterize the DAG.
+You can use environment variables  to parameterize the DAG.

 .. code::

+ import os

- dest = Variable(
+ dest = os.environ.get(
-    "my_dag_dest",
+    "MY_DAG_DEST_PATH",
     "s3://default-target/path/"
  )